salahuddinyunus/Battleship-Game/README.md

 User Guide

+- MEANT TO BE PLAYED IN THE TERMINAL
 - This game mainly relies on luck.
 - You must shoot down the enemy ship before running out of shots/tries.
 If you run out, you lose.
 - At the beginning, you are given the choice to ask for help and if you want to play or not.